project-trident/trident-build/README.md

    * "base-github-org" : [Required] (string) Name of the organization on GitHub (example: "trueos")
    * "base-github-repo" : [Required] (string) Name of the repository on GitHub (example: "trueos")
    * "base-github-tag" : [Required] (string) Tag name or commit ID to fetch from the GitHub org/repo
+   * "ports-github-org" : [Optional] (string) Name of the organization on GitHub (example: "trueos")
+   * "ports-github-repo" : [Optional] (string) Name of the repository on GitHub (example: "trueos")
+   * "ports-github-tag" : [Optional] (string) Tag name or commit ID to fetch from the GitHub org/repo
    * "iso-name" : (string) Base name of the ISO to create (example: "mydistro")
       * [Optional] Default value is the name of the JSON manifest file ("mydistro.json" -> "mydistro-[BuildDate].iso")

+***[WARNING]*** If you use the "ports-github-*" manifest options, you need to ensure to set the TrueOS ports type to "local" and the url to "/usr/ports_tmp".
+Those options allow checking out specific tags/commits, and bypass the built-in ports repo checkout procedures within TrueOS.
+If you want to use a standard tarball or git branch, enable the standard TrueOS port options and remove the "ports-github-*" options from the manifest.

 #### Supported environment variables (inputs/overrides)
 * "PKGSIGNKEY" or "PKG_REPO_SIGNING_KEY" [optional]